tpretz/terraform-provider-zabbix/internal/zabbix/README.md

     go test -v

 `TEST_ZABBIX_URL` may contain HTTP basic auth username and password: `http://username:password@host/api_jsonrpc.php`.
 Also, in some setups URL should be like `http://host/zabbix/api_jsonrpc.php`.

+Documentation is available on [godoc.org](https://godoc.org/github.com/claranet/go-zabbix-api).
+Also, Rafael Fernandes dos Santos wrote a [great article](http://www.sourcecode.net.br/2014/02/zabbix-api-with-golang.html) about using and extending this package.

+License: Simplified BSD License (see LICENSE).